professor of biology

-the Second International Fission Yeast Meeting held in Kyoto in March 2002, the First East Coast Regional Fission Yeast Meeting held in Worcester, Mass. in July 2003, the Third International Fission Yeast Meeting held in San Diego in August 2004, the Second East Coast Regional Fission Yeast Meeting held in Miami, FL in November 2005, and the Fourth International Fission Yeast Meeting held in Copenhagen in June 2007, along with my Facebook groups for the Copenhagen Pombe 2007, the Fifth International Fission Yeast Meeting Tokyo Pombe 2009, the Sixth International Fission Yeast Meeting (Boston USA 2011; this group includes photo albums from all of the previous international meetings), and the Seventh International Fission Yeast Meeting (London 2013).
+the Second International Fission Yeast Meeting held in Kyoto in March 2002, the First East Coast Regional Fission Yeast Meeting held in Worcester, Mass. in July 2003, the Third International Fission Yeast Meeting held in San Diego in August 2004, the Second East Coast Regional Fission Yeast Meeting held in Miami, FL in November 2005, and the Fourth International Fission Yeast Meeting held in Copenhagen in June 2007, along with my Facebook groups for the Copenhagen Pombe 2007, the Fifth International Fission Yeast Meeting Tokyo Pombe 2009, the Sixth International Fission Yeast Meeting (Boston USA 2011; this group includes photo albums from all of the previous international meetings), and the Seventh International Fission Yeast Meeting (London 2013), and the Eighth International Fission Yeast Meeting (Kobe 2015).

 If you have any pictures that you would like to add to these albums, please email them to me or directly add pictures to the Facebook groups.